tatp22/pytorch-fast-GAT/README.md

 ## Downsampling method

 The main thing that I am experimenting with here is to somehow reduce the number of input vertices in the input graph while keeping the edges connected in a way that makes sense.
-Some things that might work:

-* A learned iterative process; that is, some function `f: V x V -> V` that takes two nodes and makes it into one, run on the graph over several iterations.
-This could probably just be a single learned linear layer.
-The challenge here would be keeping the same procedure for upsampling, as well as preserving the edges somehow.
+Right now, I am looking into a learned iterative process; that is, some function `f: V x V -> V` that takes two nodes and makes it into one, run on the graph over several iterations.
+I have a method which looks promising and I will work on implementing the downsampling method; the upsampling is already done.
-* A fixed method related to the rank of each node.
-That is, lets say an edge connects `v_i` and `v_j`, then by some fixed rule, the two are joined and then split again.

-The learned iterative process looks more appealing; further work will be done to look into it.

-TODO

 ## Further work that needs to be done